Asbestos Exposure in Kentucky

 The company shipped several million tons of ore across the United States from its mines in Libby.
 Shipments of the ore contained trace amounts of asbestos.
 Between 1948 and 1993, the cities of Newport, Louisville, and Lexington received over 173,777 tons of contaminated ore in over 1,800 shipments.
 A multi-million dollar W.R.
 Grace bankruptcy settlement included two sites in Kentucky, including Green River Disposal, Inc. and a Grace plant in Wilder.

-For decades, industries in the United States relied on the toxic fiber in fireproofed construction materials.
+For decades, many industries in the United States relied on the toxic fiber in fireproofed construction materials.
 Before new uses of asbestos were banned in the 1970s, nearly every structure in many cities throughout Kentucky contained it.
 Residents who work in environments containing the carcinogen risk coming into contact with airborne fibers.

 Kentucky occupations with a heightened risk of exposure include chemical and power plant workers, school faculty and staff, construction workers, and oil refinery workers.
-Known workplace exposure took place at dozens of Kentucky job sites, including:
+Known workplace exposure took place at dozens of Kentucky city job sites, including:

 - Air Products & Chemicals Inc.

 - Alcoa Aluminum